Are you thinking about visiting Georgia?

 Georgia is located at the crossroads of Europe and Asia.
 And that makes it a great place to see the perfect blend of those two continents.
 Surrounded by the Black Sea and the Caucasus Mountain Range, the country is full of interesting cities and villages that attract many tourists from around the globe.

 In Georgia you will find medieval defense towers, a juxtaposition of old and new, gorgeous lakes, and breathtaking views of nature, just to name a few.

-These are the main 10 places and things not to miss in Georgia
+So let me share with you the main places and things not to miss in Georgia.

 Stroll down the old town, climb up to the 4th-century Narikala Fortress, admire colorful balconies, hunt down Soviet architecture, and rejuvenate in hot, sulfuric baths that are believed to be good for your health and skin.

 2. Mtskheta – a UNESCO World Heritage Site